What Is a Cottage Food Operation?

 - The name and residence of the person preparing and selling products as a cottage food operation is registered with the county health department of a unit of local government where the cottage food operation resides.
 A fee may be charged for registration.
-The 2015 amendment to the law caps that fee at $25.
+The 2018 amendment to the law caps that fee at $25.

 "Farmers' Market" means a common facility or area where farmers gather to sell a variety of fresh fruits and vegetables and other locally produced farm and food products directly to consumers.

 Serving Samples at the Farmers Market

-All samples to be served for tasting must be prepared at home by the CFO.
+All samples to be served for tasting must be prepared at home by the cottage food operation.
 All samples must be in individual container with lids (see photo) or individually wrapped.
 Labeling is not required.
 This picture represents the approved method of serving samples at the farmers market.
-Individual servings, in sealed containers, prepared at home and brought to the Farmers Market.
-Photo courtesy of the Illinois Department of Public Health: Food, Drugs, and Dairies
+Individual servings, in sealed containers, prepared at home and brought to the farmers market.

 Additional Cottage Food Safety Information